Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Results

 \subsection{Uncertainty characterization}

-We report four central contributions to the total uncertainty: \emph{(i) experimental} (from the measured cross-sections), \emph{(ii) collinear inputs} (PDF replicas entering $f_q(x;Q^2)$), \emph{(iii) algorithmic/numerical} (training stochasticity and quadrature/evaluator settings in momentum space), and \emph{(iv) methodological} (the bias and spread associated with the inverse integral that reconstructs the normalized $s(x,k_\perp;Q)$ from the learned integrand and with other DNN modeling choices).
+As detailed in Secs.~\ref{sec3-3} and~\ref{sec4-4}, uncertainties are propagated through a Monte-Carlo replica workflow augmented by a dedicated closure-based estimate of method-induced effects in the inverse step.
+Here we \emph{summarize} the adopted error components and the way they enter the final bands, and we report a compact phase-space--averaged budget in Table~\ref{tab:uncertainty_budget}.
 Terminology and metrics follow the generalized uncertainty framework of Ref.~\cite{Keller:UncProp:2025}.

+We organize the total uncertainty into four contributions: \emph{(i) experimental} (cross-section uncertainties), \emph{(ii) collinear inputs} (PDF uncertainty entering $f_{1,q}(x;Q^2)$), \emph{(iii) algorithmic/numerical} (training stochasticity and evaluator settings), and \emph{(iv) methodological} (bias and spread associated with the inverse reconstruction of the normalized profile $s(x,k_\perp;Q)$ and with other modeling choices not captured by the replica loop).

-\paragraph{Experimental replicas:} Because full covariance matrices are not available, experimental uncertainties are propagated by generating \emph{bin‑wise} Monte Carlo replicas of each reported cross‑section point using the quoted per‑bin (stat.\,+ uncorrelated syst.) uncertainties.
-Each replica is passed through the end‑to‑end pipeline, producing an ensemble of TMDs and derived observables over the resolved $(x,k_\perp,Q)$ window.
+\paragraph{Experimental replicas:} Because full covariance matrices are not available, experimental uncertainties are propagated by generating Monte Carlo replicas of each reported cross-section point using the quoted per-bin (stat.\,+ uncorrelated syst.) uncertainties.
+In addition, where an overall (luminosity/normalization) uncertainty is quoted for a dataset, we treat it as a fully correlated systematic by introducing a replica-dependent nuisance normalization factor $N_d^{(k)}$ common to all bins $i$ in dataset $d$:

+Here $\sigma^{\rm ptp}_{i,d}$ denotes the point-to-point (uncorrelated) uncertainty used for bin $i$ and $\delta^{\rm norm}_{d}$ is the quoted relative normalization uncertainty for dataset $d$.
+For E605 we use $\delta^{\rm norm}=15\%$ and include the quoted $10\%$ point-to-point systematic in quadrature with the published bin uncertainties \cite{Moreno1991}, while for E288 we use $\delta^{\rm norm}=25\%$ \cite{Ito1981} as a correlated normalization component (common within each E288 subset used in the fit).